Puppy

 More Specific Details

 When the Shih Tzu puppies are approximately 8 to 9 weeks of age they will receive their first set of vaccinations by a veterinarian.
-Temperament testing will take place during week 9.
-I will contact families that will be receiving a puppy from the litter after evaluations so we can discuss temperament testing results before choosing a specific puppy.
-This way clients have have all the information they need before picking their puppy.
-Clients that have been matched with a puppy are welcome to pay cash on pick up day or they can apply and pay through GoodDog a reputable puppy advertising platform.
-GoodDog payments need to be paid out two full weeks before pick up.
-If you would like to use the GoodDog option simply click here: GoodDog Application Link.
+Temperament testing will take place during week 9 as well.
+I will contact families that will be receiving a puppy from the litter after evaluations so we can discuss any vet findings and temperament testing results before choosing a specific puppy.
+This way clients have all the information they need before picking their puppy.

-I am happy to bring your puppy to your place of residence on go home day if you live within one hour of my home and my schedule is free.
+I am happy to bring your puppy to your place of residence on go-home day if you live within one hour of my home and my schedule is free.
 Otherwise, we can meet up at a safe neutral location if you prefer.
-Check out my Transportation page for more options in regards to puppy pick up day.
+Check out my Transportation page for more options regarding the puppy pick-up day.

 4